Xerkan10/Fall-2024-DSA210-Project/README.md

 ## **Tools and Methodology**
 - **Programming Languages:** Python, Jupyter Notebook
 - **Data Retrieval:** Steam Web API, Official Dota 2 API, Selenium and Beatiful Soup for web scraping.
-- **Data Processing and Analysis:** Pandas, NumPy and Matplotlib for data manipulation and visualization.
+- **Data Processing and Analysis:** Pandas, NumPy, Seaborn and Matplotlib libraries for data manipulation and visualization.
+- **Machine Learning:** Scikit-learn library and all data processing and visualization tools mentioned above.
 - **Security:** API keys are stored securely and not shared publicly.

 ---